cjh7/SBL_CODE/Simulation/Readme.md

 # Introduction
-This is the code for Section 4 in the paper.
+This folder the code for Section 4 in the paper.